 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Concordia University, Nebraska, approximately 72% of students took out student loans averaging $6,900 a year.
-That adds up to $27,600 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Concordia University, Nebraska, approximately 73% of students took out student loans averaging $7,997 a year.
+That adds up to $31,988 over four years for those students.

 The student loan default rate at Concordia University, Nebraska is 5.1%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Concordia University, Nebraska Graduates Make?students who graduate from Concordia University, Nebraska with a bachelor's degree go on to jobs where they make an average salary of $40,100 in their early years.
+How Much Money Do Concordia University, Nebraska Graduates Make?bachelor's degree recipients from Concordia University, Nebraska make around $40,100 per year during the early years of their employment.
 This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Concordia University, Nebraska